mapping your yard, with the habitat network’s rhiannon crain

 - Want to just learn more about habitat-style gardening?
 The “Learn” section of the Habitat Network website has articles on everything from creating “snags” (or willdlife trees) from dead or dying trees, to much-loved milkweeds, to the importance of leaving leaf litter to decompose, and more.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the October 31, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Oct.
+31, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).